Gluten-Free Blueberry Cheesecake Dutch Baby with Oat Flour

 Ingredients

-Milk – I prefer using whole milk, but you can use any type of dairy or non-dairy milk you prefer.
+• Milk – For the richest flavor, use whole milk.
+However, any type of dairy or non-dairy milk will work.

-Blueberries – Fresh are always best, but you can use frozen blueberries if you need to.
+• Blueberries – Fresh are always best, but you can also use frozen blueberries.

-Butter – This gives it a delicious, rich flavor, however, you can substitute coconut oil if you prefer.
-Unsalted butter is best, but if all you have is salted butter, just skip adding salt to the batter.
+• Butter – Unsalted butter is best, but if all you have is salted butter, just skip adding salt to the batter.
+If you prefer, you can substitute coconut oil instead.

 Cubed cream cheese on a plate.